rusty6285/CATAPULTCASE_OHW_DISPLAY/README.md

 Setup:
-1. Compile the contents of GUI_Python_Code by running PyInstaller in the directory with all files present:
-- py -m PyInstaller CC_HW_GUI.spec
+1. Compile the contents of GUI_Python_Code by running PyInstaller in the directory with all files present: example compile script: py -m PyInstaller CC_HW_GUI.spec

-2. Compile and contents of Ardruino_Code_Folder and flash to the Lilygo display
+3. Compile the contents of Ardruino_Code_Folder and flash to the Lilygo display
 4. Connect the Lilygo display and you should see the splash screen

 ![screenshot](splash.jpg)